 He has always maintained a foothold in the world of the arts.
 He is author of Venice: an Anthology Guide and co-author of Mediterranean Vernacular, and he is chairman of the Warwick Arts Trust.

 He has written books on tax – most recently, his Six Fiscal Fables (ITPA 2010).
 His interest, and his practice, lie in the tax aspects of cross-border transactions and the planning opportunities they offer.
 He does not appear in Court, but he does chair (and very occasionally speaks at) meetings of the International Tax Planning Association, of which he is President.

-Two of his former pupils are members of the chambers, (one having gone on to higher things).
+One of his former pupils is a member of the chambers, (one having gone on to higher things).